 Nadal only returned to the ATP circuit last month in South America but his heavily anticipated comeback went surprisingly well as he won twice after reaching the final in three relatively minor claycourt events.

 "I gonna go a little bit to the gym, I gonna go practise a little bit more later, but no match," Nadal said of his plans for the rest of the day.
 "I am not practising a lot."

 Nadal won his 11th grand slam singles title at the French Open last June before his season came to an abrupt end two weeks later following a defeat to Czech journeyman Lukas Rosol in the second round at Wimbledon.

-Mayer's withdrawal was the second shock of the day for Nadal who had earlier been frightened by a flurry of three earthquakes, measured at magnitudes of 4.6 and 4.7, that rattled the Southern California desert.
+Mayer's withdrawal was the second shock of the day for Nadal who had earlier been frightened by a magnitude 4.7 earthquake that rattled the Southern California desert.

-The quakes struck shortly before 10 a.m.
-PDT (1700 GMT) local time within moments of each other about 22 miles south of the resort community of Palm Springs.
+The quake struck deep beneath a mountain range shortly before 10 a.m.
+PDT (1700 GMT) local time about 22 miles south of the nearby resort community of Palm Springs.

 "I was very scared," Nadal smiled.
 "First time in my life.
 I was on the massage table preparing for my warm-up.
 I think the massage table moves even more.

 "I finish the earthquake, and my legs were like this," he grinned while wobbling his legs.
-(Editing by Frank Pingue)
+(Reporting by Mark Lamport-Stokes; Editing by Frank Pingue/Peter Rutherford/Amlan Chakraborty)